taosdata/TDengine/docs/en/05-programming/01-connect/06-csharp.md

 <!-- exclude -->
 :::note IMPORTANT
-Replace &lt;cloud_endpoint&gt; and &lt;cloud_token&gt; from the real TDengine cloud DSN like `https://cloud_endpoint?token=cloud_token`.
+Replace &lt;cloud_endpoint&gt; and &lt;cloud_token&gt; from the real TDengine Cloud DSN like `https://cloud_endpoint?token=cloud_token`.
 To obtain the real value, please log in [TDengine Cloud](https://cloud.tdengine.com) and click "Programming" on the left menu, then select "C#".

 :::
 <!-- exclude-end -->